isaac-0414/isaac-0414/README.md

 - 👋 Hi, I’m Isaac Zheng
 - 👀 I’m interested in HTML, CSS, JS, React, Node, Express, SQL, MongoDB and other web techniques
 - 🌱 I’m currently learning CS & Stat at University of Illinois.
-I am learning data analysis with Python and R. I also learnt and wrote C++ and Java
+I am learning data analysis with Python and R. I also learnt and write C++ and Java
 - 💞️ I’m looking for interesting front-end projects
 - 📫 reach me on email: isaaczheng0414@gmail.com or zheng72@illinois.edu